Skip to main content

 # Validate node name to prevent SQL injection via search_path

-if not re.match(r'^[a-zA-Z0-9_]+$', target_node):
+if not re.match(r'^[a-zA-Z0-9_-]+$', target_node):

 raise ValueError(f"Invalid node identifier: {target_node}")